Management Information System (MIS) for schools

 This is unsurprising, since how well pupils achieve at KS2 (which is taken into account in Progress 8), already depends a lot on their deprivation level.

 However, in rural schools, we find that a moderate relationship returns.
-It therefore seems that low attainment in rural, high-deprivation secondary schools is not just about pupils having low starting points.
+It, therefore, seems that low attainment in rural, high-deprivation secondary schools is not just about pupils having low starting points.
 Instead, there is an important link between school deprivation level and progress rates.

 Why is pupil progress in disadvantaged secondary schools worse in rural schools than in other parts of the country?

 When considering how to break the link between poverty and education outcomes, it is crucial to take a nuanced view of poverty.
-Geography, demographics and community/economic context play a critical role in moderating the relationship between poverty and educational outcomes.
+Geography, demographics and community/economic context plays a critical role in moderating the relationship between poverty and educational outcomes.

-Studies of the factors affecting schools in different area types are therefore urgently needed, since these would help schools understand how best to respond to their circumstances.
+Studies of the factors affecting schools in different area types are therefore urgently needed since these would help schools understand how best to respond to their circumstances.

 Key factors to explore could include:

 Find out more about this analysis in Schools Week.